paragpathak2006/unsigned_distance_function/README.md

 If point is outside a bounding BoxPi  at β distance, them point is automatically a Beta distance. <br/>
 BoxPi at β distance
 ## Convex hull method
-If point is outside a bounding convex HullPi  at β distance, them point is automatically outside a Beta distance.  <br/>
+If point is outside a bounding convex Hull Pi  at β distance, them point is automatically outside a Beta distance.  <br/>

 ## Pointwise distance
 Q is query point. βis maximum truncated distance. <br/>